 The grid as a diagnostic tool.
 Observable now.

-One error costs effort.
-The other costs everything.
+One error is recoverable.
+The other is not.

 What remains unresolved.
 Stated, not hidden.